 If it matters…

-Right now, late 2022, I’m sitting at my desk within a few hundred metres of, and overlooking, the wild Atlantic Ocean.
-We are in our comfortable and spacious apartment in unhurried, safe northern Portugal.
-Fantastic location and setting, best ever for us.
+Right now, early-2024, I’m sitting at my desk within a few hundred metres of, and overlooking, the wild Atlantic Ocean.
+Unhurried, safe, and beautiful northern Portugal.
+Tops in every important way for us.

 How and why here?

 Northern Portugal has always stood out as a preferred location for our post-9-to-5 years, if it proved possible.
 We have visited quite frequently, looked around at various locations, did quite a bit of hiking in the area.
 It ticked all the boxes, and then some – actually, and then a lot.

 Having lived and worked for long periods in three countries up to that point, it didn’t take long to see that northern Portugal offered the best all-around quality of life by far than anywhere hitherto.
 The choice was easy, and the circumstances more fortunate that I had ever dared hope.